leandernikolaus/reconflab/reconfstorage/README.md

 	s.mut.Lock()
 	defer s.mut.Unlock()

-	// add new configuration, consider if it is old or started.
+	// add new configuration, consider if it is started
+	// consider if it is older than a started configuration

-	return &proto.WriteResponse{New: true, Config: s.configs}, nil
+	return &proto.WriteResponse{New: true, MConfigs s.configs}, nil
 }
 ```

 ### #2 Implement a reconfiguration procedure

 Implement a simple reconfiguration procedure that
-* stops the old configuration by informing it about the new configuration,
+* informs the old configuration about the new configuration,
 * gets a list of keys from the old configuration,
 * reads values from the old configuration and writes them to the new configuration,
 * starts the new configuration, by informing the servers that the new configuration is started.